-Post judgment interest is payable at the applicable court rate provided for by statute.
-Currently this is 2% above the BOE base rate.
+Post-judgment interest is payable at the applicable court rate provided for by statute.
+Currently this is 2% above the Bank of England (BOE) base rate.

 Enforcement Mechanisms of a Domestic Judgment

-Mechanisms available for the enforcement of domestic monetary judgments include:
+Mechanisms available for the enforcement of domestic monetary judgments include the following.

-(i) Distraint (Arrêt) – a process whereby the moveable property of the debtor is placed under the control of the Viscount who may then realise them to satisfy the judgment debt.
+- Distraint (arrêt) – a process whereby the moveable property of the debtor is placed under the control of the Viscount who may then realise them to satisfy the judgment debt.

-(ii) Arrêt entre mains – a mechanism whereby a creditor gains rights in respect of a debtor's moveable property resting in the hands of a third party it can extend to tangible or intangible moveables (such as debts).
-If an arrêt entre mains is ordered over assets held by a third party then a proprietary interest over those assets is created in favour of the creditor.
-As with distraint, the assets will be realised by the Viscount.
+- Arrêt entre mains – a mechanism whereby a creditor gains rights in respect of a debtor’s moveable property resting in the hands of a third party it can extend to tangible or intangible movables (such as debts).

-(iii) Judicial hypothec – a mechanism whereby the creditor can enforce against a debtors moveable and immovable property.
-The creditor asks the Court to create a judicial hypothec and then moves to enforce by way of dégrèvement or réalisation.
-These processes are rarely used.
+- Judicial hypothec – a mechanism whereby the creditor can enforce against a debtor’s immovable property; the creditor asks the court to create a judicial hypothec and then moves to enforce by way of dégrèvement or réalisation.

 Enforcement of a Judgment from a Foreign Country